The Kremlin Letter: Plot

-The group's mission is the retrieval of a letter, written without proper authorization, that promises United States aid to the Soviet Union in destroying Chinese atomic weapons plants.
-The letter had been solicited on behalf of an unknown high-level Soviet official by Dmitri Polyakov, who had previously been selling Soviet secrets to the United States that he had obtained from that same Soviet official.
-Upon finding out about the letter, which was a de facto "declaration of war against China", U.S. and British authorities had contacted Polyakov and arranged to buy it back from him.
-However, Polyakov then committed suicide after being apprehended by Soviet counter-intelligence, under the direction of Colonel Yakov Kosnov.
+The group must retrieve a letter, written without proper authorization, that promises United States aid to the Soviet Union in destroying Chinese atomic weapons plants.
+The letter was solicited on behalf of a high-level Soviet official by a man named Dmitri Polyakov.
+Polyakov had previously been selling Soviet secrets to the U.S. that he had obtained from the high-level official.
+Upon learning about the letter, U.S. and British authorities arranged to buy it back from Polyakov.
+However, Polyakov later committed suicide after being apprehended by Soviet counterintelligence, under the direction of Colonel Yakov Kosnov.